 As an enrolled nurse, you are essential to the provision of high-quality health care in Australia today.
 Make sure you are one of the well-informed and up-to-date nursing professionals by attending this conference.
 Take time out to network with like-minded colleagues at this annual Ausmed Education event.
-Learn about:
+Topics include:

-Ausmed Education’s Enrolled Nurses’ Conferences are always highly evaluated and very popular.
-They are relevant to enrolled nurses working in any setting and offer you a wonderful opportunity to ensure your knowledge does not slip.
+Ausmed Education’s Enrolled Nurses’ Conference is always highly evaluated and very popular.
+It is relevant to enrolled nurses who work in any setting and offers you a wonderful opportunity to ensure your knowledge does not slip.
 Don’t miss out – book now!

 Get Event Alerts Set a reminder email for this event

 Success!
-You have successfully subscribed to receive updates for Enrolled Nurses' Conference!
+You have successfully subscribed to receive updates for The Enrolled Nurses' Conference!

 Welcome and Introduction

 Experience often makes up the abundance of an enrolled nurses’ knowledge.
 Yet, is it always valued as much as it ought to be?
 This session will explore assertive communication skills while acknowledging boundaries that can sometimes arise when approaching intergenerational conflict.
 It includes:

 How do you manage it in the workplace?